WebexCC-SA/LAB-2310/docs/Excercise1.md

 - Based on the observed calling connection (e.g., Cisco Calling Plan) and the information presented in the call flow slides, this configuration matches Flow Type 1.

-## Section 2 : Configre and Debug an Inbound Flow
+## Section 2 : Configure and Debug an Inbound Flow

-- The steps below outline the process for configuring an incoming call, ensuring all necessary settings are in place for the agent to receive the call.
+- The steps below covers the process for handling an incoming call, ensuring all necessary settings are in place for the agent to receive the call.

 - First, to enable call handling options for the agent, navigate to "Contact Center" in the Control Hub.

       ![Nav](./assets/2310_Excercise1_2_1.png){ width="200" }

-- Go to "Tenant Settings" and select "Desktop."
+- Go to "Tenant Settings" and select "Desktop"

       ![Nav](./assets/2310_Excercise1_2_2.png){ width="200" }

 - Confirm that
-      - "End Call" and "**End Consult**"is enabled.
+      - "**End Call**" and "**End Consult**"is enabled.
       - "Auto Wrap-up interval" is set to **600 seconds**.
       - "Telephony RONA timeout" is set to **12 seconds**.